What is a Scanner? | Scan Our Documents Easily

 The scanner peripheral component first appeared in 1984.
 Microtek developed the first monochrome MS-200 with a resolution of 200 dpi.
 They specifically designed it for Apple Macintosh computers.

-Over time, these imaging equipment have evolved significantly, incorporating advanced technologies and higher resolutions.
+Over time, this imaging equipment has evolved significantly, incorporating advanced technologies and higher resolutions.

 In 1985, they increased the scanner’s resolution to 300 dpi.
 By 1988, they achieved resolution values of 600 dpi.
 Then, in 1989, the first color scanner with a resolution of 300 dpi emerged.
 It marked a significant milestone in scanning technology.